mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /activities.md

 ## Activity 3: HTML

 * Open your favorite text editor and using the W3 Schools as a guide, write your own HTML document.
 * Save the file as `index.html` in your Box folder in a separate folder titled: `activity_2016-09-13`.
+I'm not grading this, but it will help me troubleshoot if necessary.
 * To view your page in the browswer, open `index.html` in your browser, usually with the key commands `Ctrl + o`
 * You should include the basic set of tags: `<html> <head> <title> <body>`
 * Add five additional types of tags to the body of your HTML document, including a table.